m-hassan-tariq/GulpJSForAngularJS/README.md

 10. **Combing all JS and CSS into respective one file**

-	- Use **gulp-useref*** in order to concatenate all css into one css file and all js files into one js file
+	- Use **gulp-useref** in order to concatenate all css into one css file and all js files into one js file
 	- Parse build blocks in HTML files to replace references to non-optimized scripts or stylesheets.
 	- Similar to gulp-inject
 	- Index.html should have bower/inject/build section, bower and inject area should be populated first using **wiredep** and **gulp-inject** task, then execute this task to concatenate all css and js file into respective single file as mentioned under build tag of index.html

+	Pre Install:

+			npm install --save-dev gulp gulp-load-plugins

 	Install:

 			npm install --save-dev gulp-useref@v1.1.0